davidtimmons/zettelcorn/README.md

 #### Notes

 - Topic tags are defined as a hash followed by a word, for example `#foo` or `#foo-bar-baz`.
-- If a topic tag is found and no frontmatter exists, frontmatter is first injected into the file.
+- YAML frontmatter will be injected into the file if it does not exist.
+- A "keywords" key will be added to the frontmatter if it does not exist.
-- Topic tags are injected into "keywords" inside the frontmatter.
+- Found topic tags will be injected into "keywords".
 - If "keywords" exists and already contains a list, topic tags are merged into the existing list.
 - If "keywords" exists but is not a list, the script will fail.